Is it better to prioritize content quality or quantity in a content marketing strategy?

 Interviewing actual customers helps you identify the unique selling propositions that set you apart from your competition.
 Your goal is to make your content about your users and not about rankings in the SERPs.

 Determine what questions your audience has and dig into those topics.
-Search engine algorithms move away from keywords and toward content surrounding a central topic, called a "topic cluster."
+Search engine algorithms are moving away from keywords toward content surrounding a central topic, called a "topic cluster."
 Make a list of 50 or 100 questions and answer those.
 Then, move on to the following 50 or 100 questions and publish content around that list.
-This will provide you with more than enough to write about to produce high-quality, engaging content consistently.
+This will provide you with more than enough to write about to consistently produce high-quality, engaging content.

 - Automatically generated content